cotes2020/jekyll-theme-chirpy/_posts/00CodeNote/0.DS/sss.md

     if current is None:
-        raise ValueError("{} is not in the list".format(item)) if previous is None:   # remove the frist item self.head = current.next
+        raise ValueError("{} is not in the list".format(item)) if previous is None:   # remove the first item self.head = current.next
     else:
         previous.next = current.next